Bana al-Abed: Criticism

 Her account has been subject to criticism from vocal opponents, including the setting up of accounts to publicly criticize the account in question.
-The Twitter account drew a great number of trolls and voices sympathetic to the Syrian government and its Russian backers, who assailed Bana as a fraud.
-Some called Bana and her mother fictions created by the United States as a propaganda tool to malign the Syrian and Russian governments.
+The Twitter account drew particular criticism from voices sympathetic to the Syrian government and its Russian backers, who assailed Bana and her mother as an American propaganda tool to malign the Syrian and Russian governments.

 A journalist for The New Yorker observed that her "video statements often have a scripted quality, as if she is being coached by her mother to communicate her thoughts in a language that she is only beginning to learn."

-In a now deleted tweet, the account tweeted it is "better to start 3rd world war instead of letting Russia & assad commit #HolocaustAleppo".
+In a now deleted tweet, the account tweeted it is "better to start 3rd world war instead of letting Russia & Assad commit #HolocaustAleppo".